nashville-software-school/bangazon-inc/projects/INITIAL_BANGAZON_SITE.md

 ### Models

+1. Products will be created by customers, so make sure that you have a column on the `Product` model to store which customer created it.
 1. Add a new model named `ProductType`.
 Add a foreign key to `ProductType` in the `Product` model.
 It must be non-nullable, which means that you will likely need to provide a default value for your migration to work.
 The only fields needed are the primary key, and `Label`.
 1. Add a model named `PaymentType`.
 1. A `Customer` can have many payment types.